-Christmas is upon us!
-While you plan your next holiday plans away from home, consider visiting a country that becomes a winter wonderland every Christmas: Canada.
-The Great White North is known for its stunning snowy views, skiing on the Rockies, ice lakes and of course, its incredible winter festivals.
+While you plan your next holiday away from home, consider visiting a country that becomes a winter wonderland every year: Canada.
+The Great White North is known for its stunning snowy views, skiing on the Rockies, ice lakes, and incredible winter festivals.

-Canada is generally cold between the months of November to March, but that doesn’t mean Canadians stay indoors, as winter means the stage is set for some of the country’s biggest and most popular festivals and events.
+Canada is generally cold between November and March, but that doesn’t mean Canadians stay indoors, as winter means the stage is set for some of the country’s biggest and most popular festivals and events.

 Winter Festivals in Canada

-All across Canada a number of events and festivals are held throughout the winter months, from ice sculptures to ice skating, dining, music and even beard-growing competitions.
+All across Canada, numerous events and festivals are held throughout winter, from ice sculptures to ice skating, dining, music, and even beard-growing competitions.
 The snow-capped mountains are some of the most beautiful sights you will ever see, while the frozen lakes in certain areas bring out budding ice skaters and families.

 Winter festivals are a huge part of what makes Canada great.
-Canadian winter festivals are a chance for us to celebrate our culture and heritage in the coldest time of year.
+Canadian winter festivals allow us to celebrate our culture and heritage in the coldest time of year.
 Here is our list of the best festivals you can enjoy this winter!
 Learn more about Canada's amazing festivals here.

 This is the biggest winter festival in the world and has been a highlight of Quebec’s calendar since 1894.
 Taking place every January and February, the festival has become so much more than just celebrating with delicious food and drinks.
 The festival now has a night parade which attracts thousands of festival-goers each year, concerts, snow sculptures, sleigh rides, and an ice palace!